jfoyarzo/Leaderboard/README.md

 # Leaderboard

-> First stage of the Leaderboard project, which will consume data from the leaderboard API and display it on the site
+A leaderboard App that consumes the names and scores of users from an API and displays it on the site

 ## Built With